Record Growth in U.S. Sports Betting Revenue

 What Impacts U.S. Sports Betting Revenue?

 Many factors affect the overall growth and fluctuations in betting revenue.
-Two main drivers are mobile betting apps and online sports betting, which have opened up new revenue streams and attracted both old and new bettors.
-Statista projects a compound annual growth rate (CAGR) of 10.73% from 2024-2029, resulting in a market volume of $23.80bn by 2029.
+Two primary drivers are mobile betting apps and online sports betting, which have opened up new revenue streams and attracted both old and new bettors.
+Statista projects a compound annual growth rate (CAGR) of 10.73% from 2024 to 2029, resulting in a market volume of $23.80bn by 2029.

 Sports Betting Regulation

 The role of state and local governments is also crucial.
 Each state writes its regulations, which vary by state.
 Sportsbook revenue depends on state tax rates, state licensing fees, and state consumer protections.
-Gambling tax revenues are a big incentive for all states to adopt sports gambling, as it’s been a steady revenue stream for general budgets, public programs, and services.
-Despite these new budgets across all states with legalized sports betting, there are still 12 US states that have not legalized sports betting.
-Issues in these 12 states legalizing sports betting range from cultural backlash to legislative idiosyncrasies.
+Gambling tax revenues are a significant incentive for all states to adopt sports gambling, as they have been a steady revenue stream for general budgets, public programs, and services.

 Market Conditions

 Market competition and economic conditions are also factors.
-For example, New Jersey and Colorado have shown that a competitive market with multiple legal sportsbooks (14 in New Jersey and 15 in Colorado) can increase gambling revenue by giving bettors more options.
-New York, however, with the highest tax rates on sports betting (51% tax rate on Gross Gambling Revenue), still has the highest sports betting handle nationwide-$19,103,521,572 in 2023, due to the sheer number of people gambling in the state and eleven professional sports teams scattered across all major leagues.
+For example, New Jersey and Colorado have shown that a competitive market with multiple legal sportsbooks (13 in New Jersey and 14 in Colorado) can increase gambling revenue by giving bettors more options.
+New York, however, with the highest tax rates on sports betting (51% tax rate on GGR), still has the highest sports betting handle nationwide-$22,624,505,165 in 2024, due to the sheer number of people gambling in the state and eleven professional sports teams scattered across all major leagues.

 Sports Competitions